How solar panels work

 This will cause a build-up of free electrons in the depleted region.
 These electrons will experience the force of the electric field that was set up across this region.
 But, they will not be able to cross the region because of the barrier.

-Next, we connect the p-type and the n-type sides of the solar via an external circuit wire.
+Next, we connect the p-type and n-type sides of the solar cell using an external circuit wire.
 Again this may include a toaster, a light bulb etc. Electrons (a current) will flow from the n-type side of the solar cell through the circuit (and toaster) to the n-type side of the solar cell.

 The moving electrons (the current) will lose some of their energy to the device it passes through during this process.
 This is how the device is powered.
 When the electrons reach the n-type side, they recombine with a hole.
 And then, the whole process starts over again, thus providing a self-sustainable source of power for your home.